 Everyone feel worried about things at one point of time or the other.
 However, for some people, this can go to an extreme and become a disorder.
 Anxiety disorder is a common mental health condition that can make people anxious about trivial things for days and months so much so that it interferes with their everyday life.
 Not everyone exhibits the same signs of anxiety disorder.
 Some people show only mental signs while it impacts the physical health of others.

-5. Indigestion: Chronic digestive problems are often a sign of anxiety disorder.
-This can be characterized by bloating, diarrhea, abdominal cramps, gas or constipation.
+- Indigestion: Chronic digestive problems are often a sign of anxiety disorder.
+This can be characterized by bloating, diarrhoea, abdominal cramps, gas or constipation.
 This is because the gut is very sensitive to psychological imbalances.
 Indigestion can also contribute to anxiety disorders by making the person uncomfortable.

 In case you have a concern or query you can always consult an expert & get answers to your questions!